 This report is part of a series on Latin American immigrant civic and political participation that looks at eight cities around the United States: Charlotte, NC; Chicago, IL; Fresno, CA; Las Vegas, NV; Los Angeles, CA; Omaha, NE; Tucson, AZ; and Washington, DC.
 The reports on each city describe the opportunities and barriers that Latino immigrants face in participating as civic and political actors in cities around the United States.

-This update section is designed to highlight the environment, population, and security activities of foundations, nongovernmental organizations, academic programs, and government offices.
-It also includes a list of Internet sites and forums which may facilitate research and policy efforts, and a bibliographic guide to the literature.
+Event summaries from nine of the 1996 sessions, as well as highlights of the environment, population, and security activities of foundations, nongovernmental organizations, academic programs, and government offices, a list of Internet sites and resources, and a bibliographic guide to the literature.

 Washington, D.C.: Woodrow Wilson International Center for Scholars; Kennan Institute Occasional Paper Series #297, 2008.
 PDF 28 pages.

 October 2001- Budapest was the fastest growing European city in the 19th century and about a quarter of its population was Jewish.
 Jews in Eastern Europe have functioned like the canary in the mine: what happened to the canary would soon enough happen to the miners.
 The degree Hungarian Jews felt included, excluded, then ambivalent and confused about leaving or staying also provides a glimpse of the history of Hungarian nationalism in its various manifestations between 1848 and the present.

 Analyzing demographic trends on the small-island nations of Mauritius and Fiji, Christian Leuprecht argues that "the impact of migration on conflict is a man-made problem; the way migration is managed (or not) can determine its potential for mitigating or escalating a conflict."